-We incurred the following fees from Grant Thornton LLP for the audit of the consolidated financial statements and for other services provided during the years ended September 24, 2022 and September 25, 2021.
+We incurred the following fees from Grant Thornton LLP for the audit of the consolidated financial statements and for other services provided during the fiscal years ended September 30, 2023 and September 24, 2022.

-Fee Category 1 Fiscal Year 2022 Fiscal Year 2021
+Fee Category Fiscal Year 2023 Fiscal Year 2022

-Audit fees (1) \$ 1,684,420 \$ 916,085
+Audit fees (1) \$ 2,257,500 \$ 1,684,420

 Audit-related fees (2)

 Tax fees (3)

 All other fees (4)

-Total Fees \$ 1,684,420 \$ 916,085
+Total Fees \$ 2,257,500 \$ 1,684,420

-- (1) Audit fees consist of fees for the audit of our annual financial statements and the review of our interim financial statements included in our Registrations Statements on Form S-4 and Form S-1 and in our quarterly reports on Form 10-Q. The amounts also include fees for services normally provided by an independent registered public accounting firm related to the Business Combination, including comfort letters and consents. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of audits or reviews of our financial statements and were not reported above under "Audit fees."
-There were no audit-related fees for fiscal years 2022 and 2021. - (3) Tax fees consist of fees for tax compliance, tax advice and tax planning.
-There were no tax fees for fiscal years 2022 and 2021. - (4) There were no other fees for fiscal years 2022 and 2021.
+- (1) Audit fees consist of fees for professional services rendered in connection with the audits of Symbotic's annual financial statements, quarterly review of financial statements, and audit services provided in connection with other regulatory filings.
+Audit fees also include accounting consultations and research related to the annual audit. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of audits or reviews of our financial statements and were not reported above under "Audit fees."
+There were no audit-related fees for fiscal years 2023 and 2022. - (3) Tax fees consist of fees for tax compliance, tax advice and tax planning.
+There were no tax fees for fiscal years 2023 and 2022. - (4) There were no other fees for fiscal years 2023 and 2022.